brend3n/myTempEmail-API/README.md

 ## Features

 - Fetch new temporary mailbox
+- Pop messages from the inbox
-- Read message and remove (pop) message from the inbox.
+-- Read message and remove it from the inbox.

 ## Installation